c2g-dev/city2graph-workshop/README.md

 ## Who is this for?
 * **Target Audience:** GIS analysts, spatial data scientists, and Python developers expanding their GeoAI and network modelling skills.

 * **Prerequisites:** Basic proficiency in Python (especially GeoPandas) and GIS concepts.
-Basic knowledge of machine learning and neural networks is highly recommended (e.g., supervised vs. unsupervised learning, loss functions, activation functions, backpropagation).
-If you are not familiar with those topics, I recommend watching [3Blue1Brown](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi)’s tutorial videos (Chapter 1-4) in advance.
+Basic knowledge of machine learning and neural networks (e.g., supervised vs. unsupervised learning, loss functions, activation functions, backpropagation).
+If you are not familiar with those topics of neural networks, I recommend watching [3Blue1Brown](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi)’s tutorial videos (Chapter 1-4) in advance.
 No prior network science (NetworkX) or GNN (PyTorch Geometric) skills required.

 ## Contents